The right tool for the job

 One of the biggest differences between Big Data and small data solutions is the specificity and sheer number of technologies you need to know.
 When a Big Data solution is architected, the use case needs to be thoroughly understood.
 Not really understanding the use case is one common cause of project failures.

-This process of choosing a winning technology will need to be repeated for every part of the architectural stack.
+This process of choosing a winning technology will need to be repeated for every use case.
 A simple Big Data architectural stack will use about 10 different technologies.
 A complex Big Data architectural stack will need 20-30 different technologies.

 Yes, it is that complex and no we’re not exaggerating